Library Regulations

 Fines for Late Returns

-The rates for fines to be imposed are determined annually by a resolution of the Library Committee and the University Executive Committee.
 Fines for late returns may not be annulled.
 The Library staff has no discretion to annul or defer fines payable.

 Material missing on shelves